;

 • a diabetic worker slipping into a coma at work

-• injuries to patients or rest home residents that are triggered by a medical reason (for example injuries from a fall caused by a stroke)
+• injuries to patients or rest home residents that are triggered by a medical reason, for example, injuries from a fall caused by a stroke

 • a worker fainting from a non-work related cause.

-What is a notifiable illness or injury?
+What is a notifiable injury or illness?

 All injuries or illnesses that require (or would usually require) a person to be admitted to hospital for immediate treatment are notifiable.